Frequently, and infrequently, asked questions.

 A / Within walking distance you will find a small convenience store and a few small restaurants.
 If you don’t have a car, you can use taxis to go further.
 You can also use our complimentary bicycles (but remember it’s 4 miles to Seine Bight Village and a total of 8 miles to Placencia Village.
 There are also a few busses toward Placencia Village in the afternoon and evening, and you can return by taxi whenever you choose.

 Q / Is it better to use local taxis to get around or rent a car or golf cart?

 A / The answer to this depends on what you plan to do on your vacation.
 Golf carts cost between USD $40 and $60 per day, depending on where you rent them.
-Cars are in the USD $60 to $120 range per day.
+Cars are in the USD $70 to $120 range per day.
 Since taxis are only USD $20 one-way for the 8 miles to Placencia Village, even though that might sound expensive, it would cost less than using a golf cart if you’re only planning on one trip to the Village per day.
-However, if you like to have more freedom and make more frequent trips, a golf cart would be a good choice (albeit a little slow).
-If you want to drive around the countryside and visit some of the national parks or Mayan sites on your own, you can take advantage of having a car, although it certainly isn’t necessary since engaging Belizean tour guides are available to take you just about anywhere.
+However, if you like to have a lot of freedom and make more frequent trips, a golf cart could be a good choice (albeit a little slow).
+If you want to drive around the countryside and visit some of the national parks, farms, or Mayan sites on your own, you can take advantage of having a car, although it certainly isn’t necessary since engaging Belizean tour guides are available to take you just about anywhere.

 Q / Where are the tours in the area?

 A / There are tour operators to the North and South of the Maya Beach Hotel.
 Some are independent, and some are associated with other resorts.
-Tour operators will pick you up at the hotel as long as the tours are booked in advance.
+Most tour operators will pick you up at the hotel as long as the tours are booked in advance.
+We can recommend those who do, if you want to save a little transportation cost.
 Read about tours and activities.

 Hotel services & policies